-Getting enough sleep is critical for your physical wellbeing.
-Sleep is the time when your body repairs, recovers and ultimately rejuvenates the body.
+Sleep is critical for your physical wellbeing; it’s the time when your body repairs, recovers and ultimately rejuvenates the body.
 For example, sleep is involved in the restoration of the heart and blood vessels.
-Therefore, not getting enough sleep can increase your risk of heart disease, kidney disease, high blood pressure, and even stroke.
+Therefore, a lack of sleep can increase your risk of heart disease, kidney disease, high blood pressure, and even stroke.

 Other physical conditions associated with sleep deprivation include

 - Body’s reaction to insulin – this is the hormone that controls your blood sugar level.
 Sleep deprivation results in a higher-than-normal blood sugar level, which increases the risk of diabetes.

 According to the National Heart, Lung and Blood Institute, “Studies also show that sleep deficiency alters activity in some parts of the brain.
 If you are deficient, you may have trouble making decisions, solving problems, controlling your emotions and behaviour, and coping with change.
 The condition has also has been linked to depression, suicide, and risk-taking behaviour.”